Skip to main content

 When you see hibiscus plants marked in stores as any of the above names, regardless of bloom color, chances are you’re purchasing a Hibiscus rosa-sinensis.

-The Hibiscus rosa-sinensis can be grown year-round, depending on your climate.
+The Hibiscus rosa-sinensis can grow year-round, depending on your climate.
 In USDA hardiness zones 9 through 11, the shrub makes a beautiful landscape plant that can live and thrive during any season and still return the following year.
 Ideally, they want bright light in northern areas and partial shade where it’s less humid and drier.
 But no matter where you live, you can create conditions that will allow the Hibiscus rosa-sinensis to thrive.

 This plant prefers temperatures between 55 and 70 degrees Fahrenheit and can be killed by even just a few nights spent out below 50 degrees.
 Hibiscus rosa-sinensis should be promptly transitioned indoors when temperatures start to drop in the fall.